emqx/emqx/deploy/docker/README.md

 ### Kernel Tuning

-Under linux host machine, the easiest way is [Tuning guide](https://www.emqx.io/docs/en/latest/tutorial/tune.html).
+Under Linux host machine, the easiest way is [Tuning guide](https://www.emqx.io/docs/en/latest/tutorial/tune.html).

-If you want tune linux kernel by docker, you must ensure your docker is latest version (>=1.12).
+If you want tune Linux kernel by docker, you must ensure your docker is latest version (>=1.12).

 ```bash